HarishSingaravelan/DSCI-601-Wildlife/README.md

 ## 🌟 Overview

-This repository contains the code for a **Wildlife Detection and Segmentation** project, leveraging a deep learning pipeline (e.g., RetinaNet, DeepLabV3) built using PyTorch.
+This repository contains the code for a **Wildlife Detection and Segmentation** project, leveraging a deep learning pipeline (e.g., FasterRCNN, DETR and its variants) built using PyTorch.
 The goal is to train a model to accurately identify and localize various wildlife species within camera trap imagery using the **COCO data format**.

 The project is structured modularly, separating data handling, modeling, optimization, and utility functions for clarity and maintainability.